knokmki612/dotfile-installer/README.md

 * dotfile-installer was written as a shell script.
 Possibly no need additional install.
 * Deploy your dotfiles with rename no dot to your dotfiles repository. dotfile-installer will link files with adding dot prefix.
 * dotfile-installer supports gitmodule directory linking.
 You can separate config as gitmodule of  Emacs, Vim, other high independency software.
 * If you want to ignore some local dotfiles, dotfile-installer will add to ~/.dotfileignore.
-You can choose what you want to manage in dotfiles repository.
+You can choose what you want to manage in dotfiles repository and each environment.
 * dotfile-installer automatically installs git-hook script. hook will works at `git pull`

 ## Installation & Usage